mb720/pretengineer/_posts/2013-09-11-packer-vagrant-infra.md

 - Packer Provisioners, such as [Puppet](http://www.packer.io/docs/provisioners/puppet-masterless.html), [Chef](http://www.packer.io/docs/provisioners/chef-solo.html) and [Salt](http://www.packer.io/docs/provisioners/salt-masterless.html)
 - The full Packer [Documentationn](http://www.packer.io/docs)

-[^1]: This, to me, is where things can be both improved.
+[^1]: This, to me, is where things can be improved.
 It's a bit of a hassle to re-build images and re-launch them into your infrastructure.
 Using Amazon's tools, such as Elastic Load Balancer, can greatly reduce pain, but there's definitely still things to fix.